 In 2010-11 I was part of a project team which carried out a number of business case studies for client (including eight to ten football clubs).
 It was a boring, mundane job, devoid of excitement and normally had a turnaround of eight days.

 The team averaged three to five specialists (depending on the club size or needs) and it always seemed to fall on my head to deliver the final presentation, which in Russia was almost always negative, and almost always received badly.
 However once it wasn’t and that one, unique time stands out for me.
 In just one of those assignments I could give bad news, be asked serious, professional questions and be paid AND thanked by the client.

 I’d returned from what was described as a living, breathing hell assignment in the Mediterranean and eager to get back to decent work and the first proper client I’d to deal with came in October 2010.
-My former colleague, Ivan, is a lawyer and he brought in an accountant, Marat, to help us win a contract that could turn into something long-term.
+My former colleague, Ivan, is a lawyer and he brought in a mobile bookkeeper and accountant, Marat, to help us win a contract that could turn into something long-term.